Dhon Cholecha

-Dhon Cholechā (धों च्वलेचा:) is a Nepalese folk tale about a little girl and an old nanny goat.
+Dhon Cholechā (धों च्वलेचा:) is a Nepalese folktale about a little girl and an old nanny goat.
 It is the most well known children's story in Newar society of the Kathmandu Valley.
 It tells about a little girl named Punthakhu Mainchā (पुन्थखु मैंचा) and the ill treatment she suffers at the hands of her cruel step-mother.
 Dhon Cholechā means "old nanny goat" in Nepal Bhasa.

 The story

 Punthakhu Maincha

 There was a little girl named Punthakhu Maincha whose mother died when she was very young.
 Her father remarried and a daughter was born.
 Punthakhu Maincha's life became hard after that.
 Her step-mother was a cruel woman, she would make her do all the household chores and give her very little to eat.
 Punthakhu Maincha also had to take their old nanny goat, Dhon Cholecha, out to graze.

 Dhon Cholecha

 Despite the hard work and bad food, Punthakhu Maincha always looked healthy and well fed.
 So the step-mother told her daughter to spy on her elder sister when she took Dhon Cholecha to graze.
 The nanny goat knew what a hard life Punthakhu Maincha led, and so loved her very much.
 When the two reached the grazing spot, the goat would vomit out a delicious meal for Punthakhu Maincha, which was why she looked so well.

 The step-sister reported to her mother what she had seen.
 The jealous woman made a plan to kill Dhon Cholecha so that Punthakhu Maincha wouldn't get any more food.
 Punthakhu Maincha was distressed when she learnt that her beloved Dhon Cholecha was going to be slaughtered for a family feast.
 The old nanny goat tried to console her, and instructed her to bury the bones in their garden.
 A fig tree would grow on the spot, and she could enjoy the fruits.